So Here’s What I’ve Been Thinking…

 Meanwhile on the West Coast – “The Group” 1950’s

-When Ampex was raising its money, in 1952, an employee of Fireman’s Fund in San Francisco, Reid Dennis, managed to put $20,000 in the deal.
+When Ampex was raising its money, in 1952, an employee of Fireman’s Fund in San Francisco, Reid Dennis, managed to put $15,000 in the deal.
+(Three-and-a-half years later it was worth $800,000.)
 Five years later Dennis and a small group of angel investors who called themselves “The Group” started investing in new electronics companies being formed in the valley south of San Francisco.
-These angels who were all working in their day jobs at various financial institutions, would invite startup electronics companies up to San Francisco to pitch their deals and they would invest an average of $75 -$300K per deal.
+These angels who were all working in their day jobs at various financial institutions, would invite startup electronics companies up to San Francisco to pitch their deals and they would invest an average of $100K per deal and help startups raise the rest – typically $250,000 in total.

 The Group is worth noting for: